totvs/tir/README.md

 ### Custom config path

-Just pass the path as a parameter in your call
+Just pass the path as a parameter in your script:

 ```python
 #To use a custom path for your config.json